This is an absolutely lovely Ti Kuan Yin.

 The flavor of this Oolong is DREAMY!
 It is smooth and has a richness to it that reminds me of fresh cream.
 It is sweet and imparts a soft, almost velvet-like mouthfeel.
 I get very little astringency from this tea, just a beautiful, creamy flavor and supple texture that makes me feel like I’m floating on a soft, fluffy cloud!

 This tea has an incredible sweetness to it that is almost intoxicating.
 I love how the orchid notes meld with the creamy tones of the tea.
 I love this tea!

-SpecialTeas described this tea as
+SpecialTeas (now Teavana) described this tea as